 Their piglets spend their first four weeks with their mother, until they are ready to be weaned.
 They then move from the free-range breeding herd to the finishing herd in acre-sized paddocks with large straw-filled huts for shelter.
 Intensively reared pigs are typically sent to slaughter at 18 to 19 weeks old, but the Butler's pigs remain on the farm until they are 25 to 26 weeks old.
 This extra time means that the resulting meat is much fuller in flavour and succulence.

 Edward, his wife Ann and the whole family are involved in the running of Turncole Farm in Essex, rearing cattle and sheep, as well as growing their own cereal crops.
 Their lambs are grazed on the Burnham and Southminster salt marshes, as well as Edward’s father, David’s, farm in Suffolk.
 The saltmarsh flora and fauna in their diet, such as glasswort, samphire and sea lavender, gives the meat a deliciously rich flavour.
-They produce Hampshire Cross and Dorset lambs for us.
+They mostly produce Dorset lambs for us, as well as some Hampshire Crosses.
+The Dorset is a good-natured sheep, heavy-set with a good shape for meat and a distinctive thick woolly fleece from head to toe.
+They are the only ewe which will breed throughout the year.
+For the full story, click here.